THANK YOU, MR. SHEDD

-This was our first week of school in a new town and new schools.
-The transition was probably the biggest for our son.
-Wednesday was his first day of middle school.
+The 2015-2016 school year began a little harder than hoped.
+We were new to Charlottesville and new to our schools.
+The transition was probably the biggest for our son because he was entering middle school.

-We had tried to meet children from his school prior to the start of the year, but there were no middle school boys at the pool, and the only boy on his football team that attends his school is in a different grade.
+We had tried to meet children from his school prior to the start of the year, but there were no middle school boys at the pool, and the only boy on his football team who attended his school was in a different grade.

 The first day of school was rough.
 No one talked to my son at lunch or at the outside free time.
 The bus driver yelled at him because he accidentally got off at the wrong stop coming home and had to get back on.
 It was not what I had hoped for my child.
 My heart hurt for him.

 So, when he told me about the best part of his day, I was so grateful.